GVR Report cover Computer Vision Hardware Market Size, Share & Trends Report

 Recent Developments

 • In August 2025, EssilorLuxottica, an eyewear and optical products provider, acquired Automation & Robotics, a designer and manufacturer of automated systems used for optical lens quality control, serving both large-scale production facilities and prescription laboratories.
-The company applies proprietary technologies in optical metrology to support lens manufacturers in implementing digital processes in the production workflows.
+The company applies proprietary optical metrology technologies to support lens manufacturers in implementing digital processes across production workflows.

-• In September 2024, EssilorLuxottica, eyewear and optical products provider, extended its partnership with Meta through a new long-term agreement to continue collaboration into the next decade on the development of multi-generational smart eyewear.
+• In September 2024, EssilorLuxottica, an eyewear and optical products provider, extended its partnership with Meta, a technology company, through a new long-term agreement to continue collaboration into the next decade on the development of multi-generational smart eyewear.
 The two companies collaborated earlier and introduced two generations of Ray-Ban-branded smart glasses, which introduced wearable devices into the consumer market.

 Computer Vision Hardware Market Report Scope